mistakster/postcss-pipeline-webpack-plugin/README.md

 It’s pretty easy with **postcss-pipeline-webpack-plugin**.
 You can provide as many PostCSS pipelines as you need.

-For your task, we need to set up two pipelines with one plugin in each other:
+For the task, we need to set up two pipelines with one plugin in each other:

 * postcss-critical-split
 * postcss-csso